The chicken should be chicken.

 Yes.
 If a supported store cannot reliably fulfill an ingredient, an honest gap is better than a confident wrong product.

 Yes.
-Zenx helps prepare cart-ready grocery rows, but users review matched products before continuing toward a retailer cart.
+Zenx helps prepare reviewable grocery rows, but users review matched products before continuing toward a retailer cart.

-Chicken should not become cat food.
+Chicken should stay in the chicken family.
 Cheese slices should not become pizza.

-Fresh herbs should not become dried spice jars.
+Fresh herbs should not quietly become dried spice jars.

 A grocery row should say what to buy, not expose messy recipe math.

 Cart trust is about reducing wrong-item surprises and making the review step clearer.
-Retailer data can still change, so users should confirm items before checkout.
+Retailer data can still change, so users should confirm items before retailer handoff.

 Cart trust is not only about choosing the right product.
 It is also about avoiding unnecessary rows when you already have pantry basics.
 Smart Pantry helps Zenx make the cart review step more realistic without pretending it magically knows every kitchen.